What is the Minimum Google Ads Budget for my Contractor Business?

 Not only this, but ads at the top of the page typically generate more conversion than ads further down).
 So when your business is spending less per month you’re not giving yourself the best odds of success by being near the top of the page and targeting the hungriest buyers.

-“Am I going to be putting financial pressure on my business to pay for ads then?”
+“Am I going to be putting financial pressure on my business to pay for Google ads then?”

 Not at all.